rmpvilaca/al-folio/_past_projects/4_project.markdown

 ---
 layout: page
 title: GORDA
+description: Developed a database replication middleware with standard architecture and interfaces and implementation on several commercial database engines, which allowed us to increase the adoption of database replication.
-description: EU FP6
+type: EU FP6
-img: /assets/img/gorda.png
+img: gorda.png
 redirect: http://gorda.di.uminho.pt/
 ---